Caellwyn/long-memory-character-chat/README.md

 **Next Steps**
 While the tone of the messages is consistent, I'd like to give the models even stronger, more nuanced and consistent personalities.
 I suspect this may require fine-tuning.

+## Problem 3: Static Characters

+In many LLM role-playing systems, characters are static once created.
+However, in my implementation, character descriptions and even names can be changed on the fly.
+Of specific usefulness is the ability to change the location and user name.

+**Character Descriptions**
+Sometimes you want your change by recent events or have their goals or motivations evolve over time.
+This is easy to do by directly adjusting the character description on the fly.

+**Location**
+Conversations and role-playing can often move around in the imaginary world.
+You may go from a town to a dungeon, or a dorm to a coffee shop, or home to work.
+My site allows you to change the location of the conversation on the fly.

+**User Name**
+Another challenge with most character role-playing systems is including multiple characters.
+In my system you can change the name of the character you are speaking for on the fly.
+This lets you simulate multiple characters in a conversation or situation.

+**Character Name**
+Changing this is actually not very useful.
+It doesn't work to get the character to play different characters and will cause confusion in when the model tries to relate current conversations to previous conversation summaries.

+**Next Steps**
+- I haven't figured out how to have the agent successfully play multiple characters.
+It's a daunting task and in general I've seen models struggle with this.
+Character.AI recently implemented this, but I think they actually have 2 fully separate agents separately responding.
+This is an idea I could see about implementing at some later date.
+It's not a priority at this point, though.